b-there

 Returning to life outside the hospital is an adjustment as physical and mental health effects persist during recovery.
 With uncertainties about health, finances, relationships and what's next, supportive and understanding friends are vital to a successful transition.

-For a step-by-step guide on how to navigate this difficult time, click the link below.
 The Supporter Roadmap is a resource designed for anyone struggling with what is next and how they can stay connected and provide meaningful support after a loved one has been diagnosed with cancer.

-The b-there App -
+The b-there app

 The first time an adolescent or young adult (AYA) hears the news that their friend or loved one has been diagnosed with cancer, they may be at a loss for what this means, and more importantly, how they can be supportive during this difficult time.